 The main question about managing pizza production comes down to fuel type: do you want to work with a traditional wood-fired oven, the more convenient propane-powered models, or the indoor amenity of an electric oven?
 While we compared all three methods directly for the sake of ranking options in this review, there are trade-offs and compromises with each, and as such, each type of oven is best regarded individually.
 Your ability to control an oven's output will vary depending on the model and the fuel type.

-Gas-fired ovens powered by propane are next best to a wood-fired option.
-However, these tend to be the better choice for portable pizza ovens simply because it is difficult to achieve the necessary heat output of a wood fire when working with such a tiny firebox.
-Such is the case with the Gozney Roccbox.
+Compared to wood-fired ovens, gas-fired ovens powered by propane are the next best option.
+Even so, these tend to be the better choice for portable pizza ovens simply because it is challenging to achieve the necessary heat output of a wood fire when working with such a tiny firebox.
+Such is the case with the Gozney Roccbox we tested.
 Even though it is a multi-fuel system, the unique flame-injected, baffled design of the Roccbox delivers the same rolling flame as a traditional wood-burning oven.
-It is more convenient and efficient to fire it as a gas oven, and ease of use is precisely the point.
+Firing it as a gas oven is more convenient and efficient, and ease of use is precisely the point.
 Gas-fired ovens are easier to set up and fire by yourself, and it is easier to control temperature since you aren't dealing with the dynamics of a wood fire.
 Their consistent fuel source allows them to recover heat in between pizzas quickly.
 Despite its popularity, the Ooni Koda 12 is more of an advanced-level gas oven, while the more adjustable, dual-burner system of the BakerStone Original is much more approachable for the novice pizza maker.

-Indoor, electric ovens are the ultimate in simplicity and convenience.
+Indoor electric ovens are the ultimate in simplicity and convenience.
 However, this benefit often comes at the detriment of pizza quality.
 Their ease of use derives from the fact that often they simply have no control — many are designed just to turn on and bake pizza.
 The notable exception to this less-than-exciting rule is the Breville Smart Oven Pizzaiolo, which makes truly delicious pizzas.
-For those willing to pay the price, this oven comes with various presets that streamlines the pizza-making process.
-The less expensive and more versatile version, the Breville Smart Oven, also comes with a preset "pizza" function.
-Like the Pizzaiolo, this model has been engineered to bake at the optimal time and temperature for whatever type of pizza you are making, whether fresh or frozen.
-Best of all, the smart ovens will remember your preferences for the future — talk about plug-and-play.
+For those willing to pay the price, this oven comes with various presets that streamline the pizza-making process.

 Ease of Use